• Home

 As a society, we have a real reluctance to speak openly even within our families about money matters.
 Our kids grow up knowing only what we tell them about how they manage their money, not about the financial realities of our family money situation.
 Educating kids about money is not just a task for the schools; it needs to be discussed and modeled at home.

-I don’t believe that a more money savvy populace will necessarily significantly lower the rates of bankruptcy filings; bankruptcy is driven in the most part by illness, job loss, and divorce.
+I don’t believe that a more money savvy populace will necessarily significantly lower the rates of bankruptcy filings; the things that drive bankruptcy are illness, job loss, supporting multiple generations and divorce.
 I can hope that consumers with some financial skills may recognize earlier that they can’t escape their money woes by making minimum payments, and consider a fresh start sooner.

 More from the Soapbox